DrSchip/Resampling-Methods/README.md

 # Resampling-Methods

-In this repository, you will find many python resampling methods exercises using NumPy, Pandas and SciKit
+In this repository, you will find numerous Python resampling methods exercises using NumPy, Pandas and SciKit.
+These exercises are from the Resampling Methods' course as part of the second-leve master's degree in Genomic Data Science at UniPV.